michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 That nets us some good armor, a sword and shield, a lance, a dagger, and equipment for drakeriding.

-To round out Taryn though, we want to pick up a lantern and two flasks of oil - it'd be nice to grab a bow and some arrows, but starting with a wealth of Poor, that's pretty risky.
+To round out Taryn though, we want to pick up a lantern and two flasks of oil—it'd be nice to grab a bow and some arrows, but starting with a wealth of Poor, that's pretty risky.

 We roll against Taryn's wealth (a d6) for each item in order:

 - For the lantern we roll a 6 and suffer no substantial loss in funds.
 - For the first flask of oil we roll a 2.
-- For the second flask, however, we roll a 1 - reducing our wealth die to a d4!
+- For the second flask, however, we roll a 1—reducing our wealth die to a d4!
   If Taryn buys anything else and rolls a 1, they'll become Destitute!

 Looks like Taryn _definitely_ isn't going to be starting with a bow!